 Early intervention is key when a real estate purchase dispute presents itself.
 It is in both parties’ interest to do so in order to lessen the severity of the financial costs and lost opportunity.

-The Law office of Galante & Bivalacqua has provided practical and sophisticated real estate law services to buyers, sellers, landlords, tenants, investors, and developers for many years.
-Galante & Bivalacqua protect the rights of buyers and sellers of residential property who are involved in purchase disputes, and work to resolve those disputes through negotiation, mediation, arbitration, or litigation.
+The Law office of Griffin & Bivalacqua has provided practical and sophisticated real estate law services to buyers, sellers, landlords, tenants, investors, and developers for many years.
+Griffin & Bivalacqua protect the rights of buyers and sellers of residential property who are involved in purchase disputes, and work to resolve those disputes through negotiation, mediation, arbitration, or litigation.

 Most purchase agreements at risk are discovered during title registry or shortly after the buyer has taken possession: